 Inter-generational — coaching and mentoring!

-This is the heart of what we do.
 We provide students with coaches and mentors to help them discern, develop, and deploy their gifts and calling while they are working in teams and cohorts.
 Why?

 “The odds of thriving in all areas of well-being are 4.6x higher if [we are] engaged at work” (Gallup).